tylerzeman/Employee-Tracker/README.md

 ## Installation

 The user will have to download node and mysql.
-Other technologies used were Inquirer, mysql2, console.table, these can be download by running the npm i command in the
+Other technologies used were Inquirer, mysql2, console.table, these can be download by running the npm i command in the terminal.

-terminal.
+## Features

+This app allows you to create a mysql database that can track/add employees for a department.
+It also allows you to add roles to said employess and also track their salaries.

 ## Demo